Teach an Adult Education Class

 We may ask you to revise the number of sessions to meet the needs of the program.

 Many but not all instructors ask participants to complete voluntary reading assignments outside of class.
 In general, we ask that you assign no more than about 75 pages of academic reading or 200 pages of narrative reading per week.
+(This is not a strict rule but a guideline).
 Our classes generally do not have assignments other than reading, unless the class is a workshop.

 • Books: You may ask participants to read one or more books or suggest books for optional further reading.
 The Newberry Bookshop will stock available required books at the bookshop manager’s discretion.